Propagation of light in cold emitter ensembles with quantum position correlations due to static long-range dipolar interactions: Introduction

 In disordered dense samples, the excitations can become very localized leading to high concentrations of energy.
 We analyze the excitations peaks and their widths in individual realizations and find that the static interactions enhance the localization peak strengths, providing control and manipulation of optical fields on a subwavelength scale.
 We also study the effect of the static DD interactions on optical transition frequencies.
 When these interactions start substantially influencing the resonances, atoms become inhomogeneously broadened due to the effect of the atoms experiencing the static DD interactions nonuniformly.
 This broadens the resonances and reduces cooperativity.
+However, the simulations indicate that such effects for Dy atoms are negligible.

-The article is organized as follows: Section~\ref{sec:theory} provides a brief overview of the theoretical background for the static interactions and light-matter coupling.
-We describe stochastic electrodynamics in Sec.~\ref{sec:sed} and the quantum Monte Carlo methods in Sec.~\ref{sec:qmc}.
+The article is organized as follows: Section~\ref{sec:theory} provides the theoretical background for describing static interactions and light-matter coupling, while Sec.~\ref{sec:stoch} gives an overview of stochastic electrodynamics and the quantum Monte Carlo methods.
 The optical responses in an oblate trap, when the strength of the static interactions is varied for a constant peak density, are in Sec.~\ref{sec:dipolaroblate}, the differences between two-level and isotropic transitions in Sec.~\ref{sec:iso}, inhomogeneous broadening in Sec.~\ref{sec:Zeeman}, and the results in a prolate trap in Sec.~\ref{sec:dipolarprolate}.
 The localization of excitations is presented in Sec.~\ref{sec:spots} and the optical responses for variable densities in Sec.~\ref{sec:density} before concluding remarks in Sec.~\ref{sec:conc}.